 OF RDINARY RESOLUTIONS FOR AGAINST 1.
-Audited Accounts and Reports THAT the Audited Financial Statements of the Company for the year ended February 28, 2018, together with the Reports of the Directors and the Auditors be and are hereby adopted.
-2. Re-appointment of Auditors THAT KPMG, Chartered Accountants of 204 Johnsons Centre, #2 Bella Rosa Road, Gros Islet, Saint Lucia, having agreed to continue in office as Auditors of the Company, be and are hereby appointed to hold such office until the next annual general meeting of the Company AND THAT their remuneration be determined by the Directors.
-3. Remuneration of Directors THAT the amount shown in the audited accounts of the Company for the year ended February 28, 2018 as remuneration of the Directors for their services as Directors be and is hereby approved.
+Audited Accounts and Reports THAT the Audited Financial Statements of the Company for the year ended February 28, 2019, together with the Reports of the Directors and the Auditors thereon be and are hereby adopted 2.
+Re-appointment of Auditors THAT KPMG, Chartered Accountants of 204 Johnsons Centre, #2 Bella Rosa Road, Gros Islet, Saint Lucia, having agreed to continue in office as Auditors of the Company, be and are hereby re-appointed to hold office until the next annual general meeting of the Company AND THAT their remuneration be determined by the Directors.
+3. Remuneration of Directors THAT the amount shown in the audited accounts of the Company for the year ended February 28, 2019 as the remuneration to the Directors for their services as Directors be and is hereby approved.

-DATED this day of 2018 Affix \$100 Stamp here and cancel SIGNATURE OF SHAREHOLDER(S):
+DATED this day of 2019 Affix \$100 Postage Stamp here and cancel SIGNATURE OF S SHAREHOLDER(S):